Shopify/slate/README.md

 ### Create a new project

-To get started with a new project, run the following command in your terminal.
+To get started with a new project, run the following command in your terminal:

 ```
 $ yarn create slate-theme my-new-theme